 This class will allow teacher candidates an opportunity to plan a variety of strategies for teaching reading, vocabulary, and writing appropriate to content in grades 4-12; assess writing using the 6-trait Writing Assessment; integrate reading and writing within content areas and across the curriculum.
+Field hours required.
 Concurrent with ED272.
 Prerequisite: ED219.
 (Fall/Spring)

-ED395 Independent Study in Education+
+ED395 Independent Study in Education+ 1-3 credits